awslabs/aws-lambda-rust-runtime/examples/basic-error-diagnostic/README.md

 # AWS Lambda Function Error handling example

-This example shows how to return a custom error type for unexpected failures.
+This example shows how to implement the `Diagnostic` trait to return a specific `error_type` in the Lambda error response.
+If you don't use the `error_type` field, you don't need to implement `Diagnostic`, the type will be generated based on the error type name.

 ## Build & Deploy